edgedelta/docs/docs/configuration/outputs-archives.md

 The **Azure Event Hub Trigger** output will stream notifications and alerts to a specified Remedy URL.

-> **Note**
+> **Before you begin**
 >
 > To enable this integration, you must have an Azure AD token.
-To learn how to create an Azure AD token, review this [document from Microsoft](https://docs.microsoft.com/en-us/rest/api/eventhub/get-azure-active-directory-token).
+>   * To learn how to create an Azure AD token, review this [document from Microsoft](https://docs.microsoft.com/en-us/rest/api/eventhub/get-azure-active-directory-token).

-In the Edge Delta Admin portal, in the visual editor, when you select **Azure Event Hub Trigger** as the output type, the following fields will appear:
+Review the following parameters that you can configure in the Edge Delta Admin portal:

 | Parameter | Description | Required or Optional |
 | :--- | :--- | :--- |